lhao03/lhao03.github.io/content/blog/compsci/how-to-teach-cs-courses.md

 With that being said, a computer science degree is still the most common degree for a software job.
 Since software is such an important and overreaching part of society, and I believe that just vocational skills aren't enough to get a job in software, because you must understand why something is the way it is or how something could fail.
 Nonetheless, a job as a software engineer requires coding and learning various technologies, with less emphasis on theoretical topics commonly taught in university.
 Should that be the responsibility of the university to teach these technologies over concepts?
 I'm not sure.
 But nowadays Canadian universities are teaching a mix of both for computer science, though much more emphasis on theoretical concepts.
 But how do we best teach theoretical concepts alongside programming language skills and proficiency?

 # How do we best teach theoretical concepts alongside programming language skills and proficiency?
 Educators like Amy J. Ko, Ph.D. hope that more people, especially from minority groups, can get involved in computer science.
 However, it's a challenge: even though there are more women in other areas like medicine and business than in previous years, you can't say the same for CS.
-Researchers from UCLA{{ss(num="4")}} have pointed out:
+Researchers from UCLA[^ctc] have pointed out:

 {{ quote(text="Women who take intro-to-CS classes tend to be further along in their college careers than men, and they are usually not CS majors.
 Since women are better represented in CS intro courses (32%) than among actual CS degree earners (16% among BRAID schools), BRAID researchers believe that CS intro classes are particularly significant in whether a student chooses to go down the CS pathway.", author="Shana Vu",